hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 int count = this.employeeDAO.update(example, values);
 ```

-The count value informs us how many rows were actually updated.
+The count value indicates how many rows were actually updated.

-This method can be used to update the primary key of a table.
+This method can also be used to update the primary key of a table.

 ### 8. Update by Criteria

-This method updates multiple rows on a table or view, using [LiveSQL Expressions](../livesql/syntax/expressions.md).
-These are full LiveSQL expressions that can include math operations, date algebra, string manipulation, functions, etc.
+This method updates multiple rows in a table or view using [LiveSQL Expressions](../livesql/syntax/expressions.md).
+These expressions can include a variety of operations, including mathematical calculations, date algebra, string manipulation, and functions.

-This method is available in all tables with or without primary key and also in all views.
+This method is applicable to all tables, regardless of whether they have a primary key, as well as to all views.

 For example: